Alkimik9000/Things3TodaySync/README.md

 `token.json` for reuse.
 Each CSV entry will be inserted as a task unless a task with the same title already exists.

+## Process English Google Tasks

+`process_english_tasks.py` scans your Google Tasks list for titles containing English text.
+Detected tasks are removed, translated into Hebrew using the OpenAI API and stored with any due date in `english_tasks.csv`.
+The CSV is automatically uploaded to your configured EC2 instance.
+Before running make sure the environment variables `OPENAI_API_KEY`, `EC2_HOST`, `EC2_KEY_PATH` and `REMOTE_ENGLISH_CSV` are set.

 ## Troubleshooting

 ### Common Issues